 A skum was once a creature, typically humanoid, that have been the unfortunate targets of an aboleth’s disease-baring magic.
 This magic specifically transforms the creature into a skum which is a disgusting-looking aberration with slimy, translucent skin and tentacle-shaped limbs.

-Needless to say, a skum bears practically no resemblance to their original form.
+Needless to say, a skum bears practically no resemblance to its original form.
 A creature that undergoes this transformation becomes nothing more than an unfortunate servant to a powerful aboleth with whom they have a permanent telepathic link.

 If that doesn’t sound bad enough, the skum is also cursed to be very close to the water for the rest of their miserable lives.
 Their flimsy, slimy skin needs to be exposed to water at least once every 10 minutes or else their body begins to break down.